MobinNesari81/Deep-Learning-Course-Projects/Fully Connected/README.md

 ## 📬 Contact

-For questions or feedback, feel free to reach out through the repository's Issues section or contact [Your Email].
+For questions or feedback, feel free to reach out through the repository's Issues section or contact <mobinnesari81@gmail.com>.

 Enjoy exploring Fashion MNIST! ✨👗👖👚